PlutoSolutions/KonasEnhanced/README.md

 </div>

-+ Konas developers - for being retarded, pasting public code and somehow making it worse
++ Konas developers - pasting public code and somehow making it worse
 + [mrnv/ayywareseller](https://github.com/mr-nv) - for dedicating time to create this FREE AND ENHANCED version of KONAS CLAIENT
 + [YourSleep/3jq](https://github.com/3jq) - providing an account, helping with resources
 + [PigHax](https://github.com/oyzipfile) - for attempting to demotivate me